Dutch government pauses coronavirus app over data leak fears - WTMJ

 “The privacy of users is always a priority.
 While Google must solve the problem, I can limit the consequences.
 That’s why we’re taking this decision,” De Jonge said in a statement.

+Most EU nations have designed contact tracing apps around the same technology, the European Commission said.
+The Commission said that it has informed controllers of national apps in the 27-nation EU “so that Member States take the necessary steps if necessary.”

-According to the ministry, Google informed the government Wednesday it has fixed the issue.
-The Dutch government halted messages from the app for 48 hours to check if the leak has been fixed.
+According to the Dutch health ministry, Google informed the government Wednesday it has fixed the issue.
+The government halted messages from the app for 48 hours to check if the leak has been fixed.

 In a statement emailed to The Associated Press, Google said it has been “rolling out a fix for an issue where random Bluetooth identifiers used by the Exposure Notification framework on Android were temporarily accessible to a limited number of pre-installed applications.”